nhsconnect/FHIR-NRLS-API/pages/explore/development_general_api_guidance.md

 The NRLS API defines numerous categories of error, each of which encapsulates a specific part of the request that is sent to the NRLS.
 Each type of error will be discussed in its own section below with the relevant Spine response code:
 - [Not found](development_general_api_guidance.html#not-found---no_record_found) - Spine supports this behaviour when:
   - a request references a resource that cannot be resolved be it a DocumentReference, Patient or Organisation
-  - a request supports an NHS Number that is registered in PDS but no Spine clinicalsRecord exists.
+  - a request supports an NHS Number where no Spine Clinicals record exists for that NHS Number.

 <!--
 	BROKEN URL